-A. RTC services are delivered in psychiatric, medical-model facilities, in- or out-of-state, that are accredited by the Joint Commission, the CARF or the Council on Accreditation of Services for Families and Children (CASFC) and licensed as a Residential Treatment Facility within their state.
-The objective of RTC services is to assist recipients who have behavioral, emotional, psychiatric and/or psychological disorders, or conditions, who are no longer at or appropriate for an acute level of care, or who cannot effectively receive services in a less restrictive setting and who meet medical necessity and admission criteria for RTC services.
+- a.
+RTC services are delivered in psychiatric, medical-model facilities, in- or out-of-state, that are accredited by the Joint Commission, the Commission on Accreditation of Rehabilitation Facilities (CARF) or the Council on Accreditation of Services for Families and Children (COA) and licensed as a Residential Treatment Facility within their state.
+RTC services are for recipients under age 21 and must be provided before the individual reaches age 21.
+If the individual was receiving services in an RTC immediately before reaching age 21, these must be provided before: - 1. the date the individual no longer requires the services; or - 2. the date the individual reaches 22; and

+- 3. is certified in writing to be necessary in the setting in which it will be provided. - b.
+The objective of a RTC services is to assist recipients who have behavioral, emotional, psychiatric and/or psychological disorders, or conditions, who are no longer at or appropriate for an acute level of care, or who cannot effectively receive services in a less restrictive setting and who meet medical necessity and admission criteria for RTC services.